Taman OUG: Shopping Malls

 The Pearl Point Shopping Mall, Pearl Gallery, and Plaza OUG are the shopping highlights within the radius of OUG.
 They are located at the junction between Jalan Klang Lama and the main entrance connecting to OUG.
 Through the slip roads which recently opened, the residents can also get to Endah Parade much faster.
 Within 10 to 15 minutes drive from OUG is the much popular Mid Valley Megamall and The Gardens (Kuala Lumpur) shopping malls.
 Since mid-2011, The Scott Garden, a 3-level high end lifestyle retail circle was opened along Jalan Klang Lama, adding to the hustle and bustle area leading to OUG.
 WCT is building Paradigm OUG along Kesas Highway.
+Located slightly further away across the Kesas Highway lies Pavilion Bukit Jalil.

 Plaza OUG, the oldest mall in the area, was closed in August 2022 and is in the process of demolition for a new mixed development with residential and commercial components.

 Major Neighbouring Districts

 Two of the best-known neighbouring districts of OUG are Sri Petaling and Bukit Jalil suburbs.
 Bukit Jalil is where the Technology Park Malaysia is located and many well-known IT companies are headquartered there.
 Also, the Bukit Jalil National Stadium, which hosted the 1998 Commonwealth Games and 2017 Southeast Asian Games is also located here.